Dermisfit0301/Python-projects/README.md

 # Python-projects
-This repository contains the machine learning projects code I did in Python.
-The code is in pdf format .
+This repository contains the machine learning/data science projects that has been done in Python.